coderbyheart/codedoor-challenges/README.md

  - [standard](https://www.npmjs.com/package/standard) defines how the source code should be formatted.
 Use `npm run lint -- --fix` to automatically fix your source code formatting.
  - [commitlint](http://marionebl.github.io/commitlint/) enforces a certain (parseable) format of commit messages.
+ - [greenkeeper](https://greenkeeper.io/) watches the dependencies and creates pull request if these are updated
+ - [Travis CI](https://travis-ci.org/) builds the project after every commit (in a real project, it would run the tests also)
+ - [Snyk](https://snyk.io/) monitors the source code for security issues